firefly-iii/docs/docs/installation/hosted.rst

 Amazon Web Services
 -------------------
-AWS EC2 instances can be provisioned with this startup script to setup Firefly immediately:
+AWS EC2 instances can be provisioned with this startup script to setup Firefly III immediately:

 .. code-block:: bash